 Accessibility (Subscription & Open Access)

 African Music is a subscription-based journal.
 An embargo period of two-years is applied.
-All content prior to the latest two issues are made openly accessible to the public.
+All content prior to the latest two issues is made openly accessible to the public.

 Peer Review Process